 In this blog, we will discuss what agency banking is, why it is needed, who banking agents are, how it works, the major parties, its advantages, the services, and the use cases of its successful implementation.

-What is agency banking?
+What is the meaning of agency banking?

 Victor was a farmer in a village very far from the city, and his son had started his high school study at a boarding school in the city.
 One day his son got sick and had an urgent need for some extra cash.
 Victor wanted to send him the money immediately, but there was no bank in the village.